spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

                         and so on.

 * `data` - A generic slice view T. Currently, we support two different types of data types.
-First, a [Sequence], which captures the slices of contiguous u8 memory elements.
+First, a [crate::sequences::Sequence], which captures the slices of contiguous u8 memory elements.
         In this case, you need to guarantee that the contiguous u8 slice view captures the correct amount of bytes that can reflect your desired amount of `num_rows` in the sequence.
 After all, we infer the `num_rows` from data\[i].data_slice.len() / data\[i].element_size.
-        Also, [Sequence] can be either a [DenseSequence](../sequence/struct.DenseSequence.html) or a [SparseSequence](../sequence/struct.SparseSequence.html).
+        Also, [crate::sequences::Sequence] can be either a [crate::sequences::DenseSequence] or a [crate::sequences::SparseSequence].
-        In the case it is a [SparseSequence](../sequence/struct.SparseSequence.html), the `offset_generators` value is ignored and the indices vector in the [SparseSequence](../sequence/struct.SparseSequence.html) is used to query the correct generators.
-Finally, the second accepted data input is a [Scalar] data, which captures the slices of contiguous Dalek Scalar elements.
+        In the case it is a [crate::sequences::SparseSequence], the `offset_generators` value is ignored and the indices vector in the [crate::sequences::SparseSequence] is used to query the correct generators.
+Finally, the second accepted data input is a [curve25519_dalek::scalar::Scalar] data, which captures the slices of contiguous Dalek Scalar elements.

 # Panics